oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list_schedule.md

 ### get

-Get one PriceListSchedule entity
+Get a price list schedule details by the schedule ID.

 {@inheritdoc}

 ### get_list

-Get a collection of PriceListSchedule entities
+Get a collection of price list schedules.
+A collection may contain all price list schedules or may be filtered using the standard <a href="https://www.orocommerce.com/documentation/current/dev-guide/integration#filters">filters</a>.

 {@inheritdoc}

 ### create

-Create a new PriceListSchedule entity.
-The `activeAt`, `deactivateAt` fields should not intersect with values from other schedules for one price list.
+Create a new price list schedule.
+The period defined by the `activeAt` and `deactivateAt` values should not overlap with periods defined by other schedules for the same price list.

 {@inheritdoc}